Laesod/gateway/README.md

 Prerequisites:

-	- You have mainUi-seed application up and running on port 63769
+	- You have mainUi-seed application up and running

 In order to start the project please follow the steps: